 The EDC represents thirteen distinct groups, addressing a broad range of methodological approaches, professional practices and industry sectors:

-Forthcoming talks in the EDC Seminar series are announced.
+Forthcoming talks in the EDC Seminar series are now announced listed on Talks.cam.

 Include or lose: a new article by the IET on inclusive design highlights the EDC's role in education and good design practice.
 March 2016.